 Class which contains the definition of one column, e.g. ttype, tform, etc. and the array containing values for the column.

 Construct a Column by specifying attributes.
-All attributes except format can be optional.
+All attributes except format can be optional; see Column Creation and Creating an ASCII Table for more information regarding TFORM keyword.

 name : str, optional

 column name, corresponding to TTYPE keyword